 In severe cases of osteoporosis, actions as simple as bending forward can cause a “crush fracture” in a vertebra.

 Specifically, this type of vertebral fracture causes loss of body height and a humped back (kyphosis), especially in elderly women.
-If the entire bone breaks, rather than just the front of the vertebra, it may be called a crush fracture.
-This type of fracture can lead to significant changes in posture and overall spine health, making it crucial to address and treat promptly.
+If the entire bone breaks, rather than just the front of the vertebra, doctors will refer to it as a crush fracture.
+This type of fracture can lead to significant changes in posture and overall spine health, making it crucial to address and treat it promptly.

 Such fractures are common among individuals with osteoporosis, where the bones become brittle and more prone to breaking.
 Early detection and intervention can help mitigate the severe impacts on mobility and quality of life.